Karstein Seland

 He was elected to the Norwegian Parliament from Hedmark in 1965, and was re-elected on one occasion.
 He had previously served in the position of deputy representative during the term 1961–1965, during which he briefly replaced Karen Grønn-Hagen who was appointed to the short-lived cabinet of John Lyng.

-Seland was involved in local politics in Vinger and Kongsvinger municipalities between 1958 and 1967.
+Seland was a member of the municipal council for Vinger Municipality (1958-1963) and later Kongsvinger Municipality (1964-1967).